nabto/nabto-embedded-sdk/doc/platform_integration_howto.md

 The way to "inform" Nabto Edge about this platform is to implement a list of functions and supply Nabto Edge with these functions.
 The functions are defined in .h files, function pointers are supplied to Nabto Edge via setup of structs.

 Details on these structs can be found in `src/platform/interface/`.
-The integration interface consists of three types:

-1. `api/nabto_device_platform.h` (not shown in the drawing): used to bootstrap and teardown the integraton interfaces.
-2. `api/nabto_device_threads.h` and `api/nabto_device_logging.h`: Log and threads functions which are a list of functions linked into the target that the Nabto platform uses at runtime.
-3. `api/nabto_device_integration.h`: Functions setup via structs used by the platform at runtime to interact with the underlying operating system (or/and hardware).
-The setup/teardown functions mentioned above controls the lifecycle.
+The integration interface consist of three types.
+First type (nabto_device_platform.h which is not in the drawing) which is a list of functions that are only used to bootstrap and teardown the integration interfaces.
+Another type (log and threads) which is a list of functions linked into the target that the Nabto platform uses at runtime.
+The last type is a type of functions and possible user data setup via structs and initialized and torn down by the first mentioned functions and used by the platform at runtime to interact with the underlying operating system (or/and hardware).

 For Nabto to run on a specific target it needs to know about: